autoblocksai/javascript-sdk/src/prompts/README.md

 });
 ```

-Autoblocks will show you how your LLM performance changes over time based on which templates you used in the process of building the prompt(s) for that request.
+Autoblocks will show you how your LLM performance changes over time as you update your templates.